Jaredkwest/Foldomatic/README.md

 # Foldomatic
-This code is used to operate the foldomatic, designed and created by Jared West, Tyler Parker, Joshua Matthews, and Cameron Platt
+This code is used to operate the foldomatic, designed and created by Jared West, Tyler Parker, Joshua Matthews, and Cameron Platt.

 FOldomatic is a project developed as a senior Design project at Mississippi State University under Dr. Jones Spring 2018.

 Instructions: